guilhermeRocha-unesp/article-geometric-errors-identification/README.md

 - Normality and homogeneity of variances checked;
 - Data transformation attempt;
 - Statistical inference through Aligned Ranked Transform non-parametric procedure;
+- Statistical inference through Analysis of Variance and Tukey test;
 - Contrast tests to evaluate the significant differences;
 - Simulation of a machining process.